BaptisteHubert/poc-automated-tests-web-app/docs/analysis-and-testing.md

 These are the main steps that the automated test suite should verify:

-1. A browser tab is launched, with the url of mute.
+1. A browser tab is launched, with the URL of Mute.
 2. A document is opened.
     - An editor is accessible
     - The signaling server is accessible after a few seconds
 3. Text is written on the document
-4. Another browser tab is launched, with the url of the previous document.
+4. Another browser tab is launched, with the URL of the previous document.
     - The document is opened.
     - The signaling server is accessible after a second
     - There should be two user on the document
     - Text in the editor should be the exact same as the text written in the previous step.
 5. The signaling server is killed off
     - There should still be two user on the document
+    - Each user can add text to the doc and modification is visible from the other tab
-6. Browser tab 1 adds text to the document.
-Browser tab 2 adds text to the document
+        - User 1 adds some text to the editor.
+Text added is seen in User 2 tab
+        - User 2 adds some text to the editor.
+Text added is seen in User 1 tab
+6. Testing the offline mode
     - Browser tab 1 leave the document and then re-join it.
 The modification bound to this tab should still be visible in the document
     - Browser tab 2 leave the document and then re-join it.
 The modification bound to this tab should still be visible in the document
 7. The signaling server is rebooted